 The Wasaga Court Audit: Infrastructure and Local Dynamics

-The Town of Wasaga Beach has invested significantly in pickleball infrastructure, yet the physical demands placed on the athlete vary wildly between the town’s two primary sites.
+The Town of Wasaga Beach has invested significantly in pickleball infrastructure3, yet the physical demands placed on the athlete vary wildly between the town’s two primary sites.
 For the serious trainee, understanding these differences is the first step in injury prevention and performance optimization.

 1. The RecPlex (Indoor Hardcourt Hub)